unazed/unazed.github.io/_posts/2019-2-18-12-graph-theory-notes.md

 1) To prove that a graph with v = 5, e = 3, will always have at least two adjacent edges, we must consider that an edge will occupy at least 2 points, if the edges were separate then it would mean we would have v = 6, as 3 * 2 = 6, however if we were to have at least two edges adjacent we would only use 3 points, hence the third edge will occupy 2 points, and 3 + 2 = 5, therefore a graph of v = 5, e = 3 will have at least 2 adjacent edges to satisfy the v.

-A walk across a graph is a sequence of vertices (not necessarily distinct) such that A_1, A_2, A_3, ..., A_n are all consecutive and/or equal vertices to the prior.
+A walk across a graph is a sequence of vertices (not necessarily distinct) such that $A_1, A_2, A_3, ..., A_n$ are all consecutive and/or equal vertices to the prior.
 The walk A_1 to A_n is considered to join A_1 and A_n.

 A graph is connected if each vertex in the vertex-set has a place in the edge-set, i.e., each vertex is incident to an edge.
 Otherwise, the graph is disconnected.
 N_1 is connected, because the definition of connection is so that each two vertices, A, B imply there is a subset {A, B} in the edge-set, however, by the law of the excluded middle, an N_1 graph has no two vertices, and therefore cannot be not disconnected as there are no two vertices to be disconnected; and so, it is connected.
 However, all other N_n for n > 1 are disconnected for the same logic.
 All cyclic graphs C_n are connected, and all k-regular graphs K_n are connected.